Janaksunuwar/AMRprediction_HomologyModeling_Docking/README.md

 This repository contains codes and jupyter-notebook underlying the publication

-Identification of Novel Antimicrobial Resistance GenesUsing Machine Learning, Homology Modeling, and Molecular Docking,
+Identification of Novel Antimicrobial Resistance Genes Using Machine Learning, Homology Modeling, and Molecular Docking,
 Journal: Microorganisms, Volume 10, Issue 11, 10.3390/microorganisms10112102, Published: 23 October 2022